sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This extension migrates plugin SEO metadata from Yoast SEO and Rank Math to The SEO Framework.
+This extension migrates plugin SEO metadata from Yoast SEO, Rank Math, and SEOPress to The SEO Framework.

 ## Overview

 ### Import with ease

-Used another WordPress SEO plugin, like Yoast SEO or Rank Math, before you found that The SEO Framework is a better fit?
+Used another WordPress SEO plugin, like Yoast SEO, Rank Math, or SEOPress, before you found that The SEO Framework is a better fit?
 Now you can finally migrate all your meticulously crafted post and term metadata.

-#### Transform '%%currentdate%%' to ‘[tsfep-gimmick type="date" format="Y-m-d g:i a"]’
+#### Transform '%%currentdate%%' to ‘[tsfep-gimmick type="date" format="F j, Y"]’

 The importer not only moves your old metadata but also transforms: Complex and difficult-to-understand syntax becomes human-readable.
 You can learn more about what data is transformed at the [FAQ](#faq/what-data-is-transformed).